 Taking the time to plan out an appropriate, confident self-introduction can help to impress management, warm your new colleagues up and form lasting friendships.

-Here’s how to introduce yourself in a new job and some extra steps you can take to ensure an easy transition.
+Here’s what to do when starting a new job, how to introduce yourself in a new job, and some extra steps you can take to ensure an easy transition.

 1. Perfect an introduction speech about yourself before your first day